-Charges of NSDL to the Business Partners are contained in the Business Rules which are publicly disclosed.
-Any change in pricing is notified to the Participants by way of circular.
+Charge / Fees structure for availing different services / facilities provided by NSDL are mentioned in the Business Rules, which are periodically communicated to the Business Partners and are also publicly disclosed on NSDL's website.
+Any change in pricing is notified to the Participants by way of circular and also disclosed on NSDL's website.